Free Shipping across the EU + Switzerland

 For more, see our video on the damage caused by and how to treat First Reflection Points.

 Rear Sidewalls (the area behind First Reflection Points) are areas where you have issues with flutter echo.
-Whether you select absorption or diffusion really depends on the purpose of the room and what sound you’re going for.
-We recommend a combination of absorption and diffusion, such as our Evolution Polyfusor or Alpha Wood Series.
+Whether you select absorption or diffusion really depends on the purpose of the room and what sound you're going for.
+We recommend a combination of absorption and diffusion, such as our Evolution Polyfusor or Amplitude™ Acoustic Panels.

 The Back Wall is a source for a lot of nulls & peaks not just in low end, but throughout whole frequency range.
 In a small room, we recommend thicker absorption on the back wall.
-However, if the room is large enough, you can use a combination absorption and diffusion – or products that have a mix such as the GIK Monster Bass Trap with built-in Scatter Plate.
+However, if the room is large enough, you can use a combination absorption and diffusion – or products that have a mix such as the Amplitude™ Bass Trap Panels.

 And finally, we come to Corners.
 Low frequency sound waves are omnidirectional and are also much longer and much stronger than higher frequency waves.
-That’s why many rooms have low frequency issues and why bass trapping is so important.
-All low end modes end in corners, which makes the ideal place for absorption such as the Soffit Bass Trap or Tri-Trap Corner Bass Trap.
+That's why many rooms have low frequency issues and why bass trapping is so important.
+All low end modes end in corners, which makes the ideal place for absorption such as the Soffit Corner Bass Trap or TriTrap™ Corner Bass Traps.

 To recap, here is a list of areas to treat.